 Ruvaal Lighthouse on Islay was established in 1859 by David and Thomas Stevenson.
 The lighthouse is listed as a building of Architectural/Historical interest.

 Ruvaal is situated at the north end of the island of Islay.
 The Board of Trade requested that the light should show towards the westward, as far as the direction of the Neva Rocks.
-Consequently, it was found necessary to design a tower 100ft in height and the total cost of this lighthouse was £6,500.
+Consequently, it was found necessary to design a tower 100ft in height.
+The total cost of the lighthouse was £6,500.

 The light was first exhibited on 1 January 1859.
-It was fixed, 2nd class dioptric light.
-There have always been deer around Ruvaal Lighthouse and it is not usual to find them feeding inside the station grounds at night.
+It was a fixed, 2nd class dioptric light.

 On 16 February 1981 the lighthouse helicopter “KILO PAPA” was engaged on work with “Highland Cables”, a company contracted to put the mains power line out to Ruvaal from Bunnahabhainn, a distance of about 4 miles.
 The first two poles had been successfully landed in place at the lighthouse end of the line, when the helicopter attempting to land the third, struck the pole with the main rotor cutting the top section off the pole and destroying the rotor.
 The helicopter then crashed, ending up with the broken stump of pole lying across the tail boom.
 The pilot had a remarkable escape.